-No R&D experience 0 5.5 More than 3 PhD students, postdocs or early-stage 0-1 researchers to be employed 5.6 Does the total labour time spent of at least half of the key 0-1 experts on the project exceed 50% of their full labour time?
-6. Social and economic exploitation of results (maximum 20 p ooints) 6.1 Does the project proposal contribute to solving a priority 0-4 problem? • At an international level 3-4 • At the national level 1-2 • No 0 6.2 The R&D result of the project enables the consortium to 0-3 enter directly to the international market 2-3 domestic market 0-1 6.3 Validity of the business plan, introduction of competitors 0-5 (planned expenses - incomes, cost efficiency) 6.4 Number of research positions created (based on FTE/year) 0-2 6.5 Number and significance of undertaken product(s), 0-2 service(s), technology(ies), prototype(s) and candidate variety(ies) (minimum 1 is compulsory) 6.6 The number of undertaken target indicators (on top of the 0-2 required ones): 3 or more 2 Less than 3 1 0 0 6.7 Is the project proposal linked to the Research and 0-2 Development Programmes of the European Union?
-7. Dissemination plan (maximum 4 points) I 7.1 Way of reaching the target audience, effective application of 0-2 marketing mix elements 7.2 Dissemination of project results at conference(s) with 0-1 international participation (at least 1 conference is compulsory) 0.1 7.3 Dissemination of project results through international and 0-1 domestic publications (at least 10 publications are compulsory) 0.100 Total: 0-100
+No R&D experience 0 5.5 More than 3 PhD students, postdocs or early-stage researchers to be employed 0-1 5.6 Does the total labour time spent of at least half of the key 0-1 experts on the project exceed 50% of their full labour time?
+6. Social and economic exploitation of results (maximum 20 points) 6.1 Does the project proposal contribute to solving a priority problem?
+0-4 At an international level 3-4 At the national level 1-2 • No 0 6.2 The R&D result of the project enables the consortium to enter directly to the 0-3 international market 2-3 domestic market 0-1 6.3 Validity of the business plan, introduction of competitors (planned expenses - incomes, cost efficiency) 0-5 6.4 Number of research positions created (based on FTE/year) 0-2 6.5 Number and significance of undertaken product(s), service(s), technology(ies), prototype(s) and candidate variety(ies) (minimum 1 is compulsory) 0-2 6.6 The number of undertaken target indicators (on top of the required ones): 0-2 3 or more 2 Less than 3 1 0 0 6.7 Is the project proposal linked to the Research and Development Programmes of the European Union?
+0-2 7.
+Dissemination plan (maximum 4 points) 7.1 Way of reaching the target audience, effective application of marketing mix elements 0-2 7.2 Dissemination of project results at conference(s) with international participation (at least 1 conference is compulsory) 0-1 7.3 Dissemination of project results through international and domestic publications (at least 10 publications are compulsory) 0-1 Total: 0-100